SIX SIS Member Information

 Swiss National Bank Ordinance (NBO)

-In accordance with the Swiss National Bank Ordinance (NBO), SIX Securities & Exchanges (BXS) maintains default procedures for SIX x-clear Ltd (“SIX x-clear”) and SIX SIS Ltd (“SIX SIS”).
+In accordance with the Swiss National Bank Ordinance (NBO), SIX Securities & Exchanges (BXS) maintains default procedures for SIX x-clear AG (“SIX x-clear”) and SIX SIS AG (“SIX SIS”).
 These procedures are designed to efficiently support any member of SIX x-clear or participant of SIX SIS in the event of a member’s/participant’s default while also protecting the Swiss financial market infrastructure.

 In line with the Swiss National Bank Ordinance, SIX x-clear discloses its investment strategy to its participants.
 The investment strategy ensures that the funds made available to SIX x-clear are invested in liquid assets which have low levels of credit and market risk.